ecmwf-projects/ibicus/docs/source/getting_started/overview.rst

 *A user-friendly toolkit to bias correct climate models…*

 A variety of methods exist for bias correcting climate models.
-Some are better suited for certain variables; others will introduce modifications to the climate change trend while others are explicitly trend-preserving. ibicus provides a unified interface for applying a variety of different methods (8 currently) for bias correction published in peer reviewed literature to date.
+Some are better suited for certain variables; others will introduce modifications to the climate change trend while others are explicitly trend-preserving. ibicus provides a unified interface for applying a variety of different methods (8 currently) for bias adjustment published in peer reviewed literature to date.

-Given climate model data: during a reference period (``cm_hist``) and future / application period (``cm_future``) as well as observations or reanalysis data during the reference period (``obs``), ibicus provides a straightforward user-interface for initializing and applying a bias correction method:
+Given climate model data: during a reference period (``cm_hist``) and future / application period (``cm_future``) as well as observations or reanalysis data during the reference period (``obs``), ibicus provides a straightforward user-interface for initializing and applying a bias adjustment method:

 >>> from ibicus import ISIMIP
 >>> debiaser = ISIMIP.from_variable("tas")